cparrapa/micropythonlibs/README.md

 * tilt: simple digital input.
 (TESTED)
 * showcase: set of selected codes for demostrations.
 (TESTED)
 * ultrasonic: Distance sonar sensor needs more examples.
 (WIP)
-* wifi: everything related to the use of WiFi web servers, IoT applications, etc. (WIP)
+* wifi: everything related to the use of WiFi web server.
+(WIP)

 New components and examples are always welcome!